Tips To Help Balance Being A Career Woman And A Mother

 Finding work/life balance is possible

-The challenges of being a working mother
+The challenges of being a career woman and a mother

 Many women face a unique set of challenges when they’re a single parent and a full-time member of the labor force.
 In addition to their responsibilities, some single parents may feel extra pressure to be the “perfect” parent.
 The reasons for these feelings can be diverse and may stem from the circumstances surrounding how they became a single parent, pressures from family, societal pressures, and more.